Slowly updating from the first trailer latest update 6/5/19 at 3:00 pm EDT

 Me?
 Not enough of a fan for the price.
 Wouldn’t be my first choice, but if I had the money, it might be added to the collection I would have if I had the money.

 Would Sarah?
 Sure.
-This baby is expensive, but a nice gun if you need an up close shotty.
+This baby is expensive, likely more so when illegal, but she definitely has no problem getting pricey weapons and as a fugitive Title II obviously means nothing to her.
+It’s a nice gun if you need an up close shotty.
 If she’s in an urban environment, it’s a shotgun she might choose.
 We know it takes a lot of rounds to affect a Terminator at all and it’s always best to keep some distance, but she might have other concerns than just Terminators.

 Me?
 I’ll stick to my full length Mossberg.
-Although if I were suddenly flush I might do the Mossberg version, up close works for home defense even in the sticks.
-Yeah, honestly, I can’t even tell you why I am loyal to Mossbergs except my shotgun was the first gun I ever bought.
+Although if I were suddenly flush and wanted to jump through the Title II hoops for an AOW (or civilization completely collapses) I might do the Mossberg version, up close works for home defense.
+If I could find one, that is.
+(Yeah, honestly, I can’t even tell you why I am loyal to Mossbergs except my Mossy was the first gun I ever bought.)

 Some behind the scenes photos have shown up since filming ended, showing Linda/Sarah wearing a different top, vest and belt (I can’t determine if the jeans are different, yet, but it looks like they might also be different and blue).
 It would be likely that this is another costume and not just something she wears casually, given the vest.